 1. When you change money try and get plenty of lower value notes.
 Paying for a 10 dirham coke with a 200 note never works too well!

 2. Once in camp you will take your shoes off and on a lot (in and out if your sleeping tent and the dining tent).
 The team’s advice is take some easy on/off footwear (Crocs were popular this year).

-3. This years team felt walking poles should be upgraded from optional to essential on our kit list and they may be right (although we will actually always leave that one to personal preference).
+3. The team felt that walking poles should be upgraded from optional to essential on our kit list.
+There is a strong argument for it but we will actually always leave that one to personal preference.
 There are a lot of steep ascents and loose descents to tackle and they felt poles really help.

 4. Try and do some research before you come.
-The Cicerone Atlas Mountains Trekking guide was considered a brilliant resource by the group this year.
+A brilliant resource was considered to be the Cicerone Atlas Mountains Trekking guide.

 5. You will be very well fed but some days require a long time between breakfast and a later lunch.
 Having a little stash of your favourite energy snacks tucked away can be very welcome to fill any gaps.